-In most cases, the need for medical detoxing can be easily determined by several telltale physical symptoms of withdrawal.
-If an individual is experiencing severe abdominal pain, high fever, or major changes in heart rate or blood pressure, medical detox is certainly a wise course of action to take.
-Major sleep disturbances such as insomnia, any auditory, visual, or tactile hallucinations, and seizures of any kind are also good indications that detox is in order.
+Additionally, you can determine if you need medical detox based on the presence of physical symptoms of withdrawal.
+If an individual is experiencing withdrawal symptoms such as severe abdominal pain, high fever, or significant changes in heart rate or blood pressure, medical detox is a wise course of action to take.
+Significant sleep disturbances such as insomnia, any auditory or visual hallucinations, and seizures are also indications that supervised detox is in order.

-If an individual is experiencing significant suicidal ideations, he or she may be in need of medical detox or a brief stay at a psychiatric hospital.
-Additionally, if an individual has been known to struggle with anger issues or severe aggression, medical detox may be worth considering.
+If an individual is experiencing suicidal ideations, he or she may require medical detox or a brief stay at a psychiatric hospital.
+Additionally, if an individual has had a history of anger issues or severe aggression, medical detox may be worth considering.
 Many medical detox facilities offer clients thorough psychiatric evaluations.
-If the symptoms of an underlying psychological disorder continuously lead an individual back to drinking or using, a professional psychiatric evaluation could mean the difference between life and death.

 If a patient is a dual diagnosis, it is important that a professional psychiatric evaluation is conducted.
 Symptoms of an underlying psychological disorder may be continuously leading an individual back to drinking or using.
 Therefore, providing appropriate care for co-occurring patients with mental health and addiction is vital for relapse prevention.